Digital-Grinnell/dlad-blog/content/posts/131-Creating-a-git-Hook/index.md

   - `hooksPath = /Users/mark/gitconfig/hooks`

-Now it's time to commit all these changes to see if my new global git config works...
+Now it's time to commit all these changes to see if my new global git config works. :drum:  **Yup!** the frontmatter at the top of this `.md` file just changed to read `last_modified_at: 2023-01-20 13.29 CST`.
+Bingo!

 ---

-I'm sure there will be more here soon, but for now... that's a wrap.
+There might be more to learn here, but for now... that's a wrap.